 Electric Stabilizer Jacks (Optional)

-In place of the manual stabilizer jacks, an electric stabilizer jack assembly can be optioned.
-For further instructions on the operation of these, refer to the manufacturer Operator's Manual in the Owner's Packet.
+In place of the manual stabilizer jacks, an electric stabilizer jack assembly may be optioned.
+For further instructions on the operation of these, refer to the manufacturer operator's manual in the Owner's Packet.

 Roof